 His research interests focus on Roman Stoicism, ancient science, and silver Latin literature.

 In 2010 he published an introduction, translation, and commentary of Seneca’s De Brevitate Vitae, and in 2014 a new edition of two of Plautus’ late comedies (Poenulus and Truculentus).
-His newly completed monograph (De Gruyter, Berlin, 2020) analyses the theory and practice of metaphors in Seneca’s prose oeuvre.
+His new monograph (De Gruyter, Berlin, 2020) analyses the theory and practice of metaphors in Seneca’s prose oeuvre.
 Prof. Gazzarri is currently working on a new co-edited volume, which explores the cryptic figure of the κίναιδος/cinaedus in classical antiquity.
-He is a 2017-18 recipient of a Loeb Classical Library Foundation Fellowship from Harvard University.
+He is the co-founder and co-director of LAS: "Lucius Annaeus Seneca.
+International Journal of Senecan Studies."